unicodeveloper/laravel-sparkle/readme.md

 <a name="introduction"></a>
 ## Introduction

-**This is an Alpha release of Spark.
+**This is an alpha, experimental release of Spark.
 Things will change.
 Things will break.
 Thank you for testing!**

-**Spark is primarily intended for building business oriented SaaS applications, and is highly opinionated towards that use case.**
+Spark is an experimental project primarily intended for building business oriented SaaS applications, and is highly opinionated towards that use case.

 <a name="installation"></a>
 ## Installation